Privacy and Security

 Technical Aspects of Privacy

-Privacy and security issues can present as more mundane but still be quite important.
-Since many users of libraries of all types visit library homepages, then encrypting web and internet traffic is important.
-A few years ago, the major web browsers announced that they would no longer support Transport Layer Security (TLS) protocol versions 1.1 or earlier and any site that had not yet migrated to TLS version 1.2 or above would be inaccessible.
+Privacy and security issues can present as more mundane but still be important.
+Since users of libraries of all types visit library homepages, then encrypting web and internet traffic is important.
+For example, the major web browsers announced that they would no longer support Transport Layer Security (TLS) protocol versions 1.1 or earlier and any site that had not yet migrated to TLS version 1.2 or above would be inaccessible.

 This news from the web browser companies was released in early March 2020, just before the pandemic.
-The browser vendors thus postponed blocking poorly encrypted websites for a few months.
+The browser vendors thus postponed blocking poorly encrypted websites.
 Still, it took time for some websites to begin using the new version of TLS and some websites, including library home pages, were inaccessible via some web browsers for a while even with the advanced notice.

 Vendor Issues